-This information explains ways to help relieve pain after your robotic or laparoscopic (LA-puh-ruh-SKAH-pik) abdominal surgery.
+This information explains ways to manage pain after your robotic or laparoscopic (LA-puh-ruh-SKAH-pik) abdominal surgery.
 You can do these along with or instead of taking pain medication.

-You will get pain medication after your surgery.
-If it doesn’t control your pain, tell your doctor or nurse.
-You can also do these things to help.
+Your care team will give you pain medication after your surgery.
+If it doesn’t control your pain, tell your healthcare provider.
+You can also do these things to help:

 While you’re in bed:

 - Bend your knees and put your feet flat on the bed.
 With your legs together, gently rock your knees from side to side.

 Try to start walking within 4 hours of your surgery.
 While you’re in the hospital, walk every 1 to 2 hours while you’re awake, if you can.
 A staff member will help you.

 After you leave the hospital, keep walking at home if you can.
 If you need help, ask your caregiver.

 Drinking tea can help pass the gas causing pain or discomfort after your surgery.

 If you have shoulder or abdominal pain, ask a nurse for a hot or cold pack.
 A hot pack improves blood flow to the area and can relax and soothe the muscles.
 A cold pack can reduce swelling and numb the pain.

 Do not put the hot or cold pack directly on your skin.
 Wrap it in a towel or cloth and put it on the painful area.
 Leave the pack on the area for up to 20 minutes, then take it off for at least one hour.